bf2fc6cc711aee1a0c2a/cos-ui/README.md

 ```

 This will start the standalone app on `https://prod.foo.redhat.com:1337/`.

+- make sure you have `127.0.0.1 prod.foo.redhat.com` in your hosts file for this to work.
+- you can also change the backend (fleet-manager) that the app will point to in the `.env` file.

 ## Run the UI as a federated module consumed by the application-services-ui app